SharePoint/sp-dev-docs/docs/spfx/web-parts/use-visual-studio.md

 #### Notes on Debugging
 JavaScript client-side development has relied on browser developer tools which provides a robust environment to debug web applications.
 While Visual Studio provides the key integration into SharePoint client-side projects, browser developer tools are still used as the primary debugging tool to debug your client-side projects.

 All of the major browsers have their corresponding developer tools.
-Below are the links to get started with the developer tools.
+The following links get you started with the developer tools.

-> We will publish debugging guidance as we progress towards the final release.

 - If you are using Chrome, you have [Chrome Developer Tools](https://developer.chrome.com/devtools)
 - If you are using IE, you have [IE Developer Tools](https://msdn.microsoft.com/en-us/library/gg589507(v=vs.85).aspx)
 - If you are using Edge, you have [Edge Developer Tools](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/)
 - If you are using Firefox, you have [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)
+> **Note:** We will publish debugging guidance as we progress towards the final release.

 #### Task Runner Explorer - Executing Other Tasks
 SharePoint Framework comes with a set of gulp tasks to simplify packaging your client-side solution and uploading your assets to CDN.
 These commands are usually accessed using the following commands: